Ask the Trainer

 Derek Walczak is an Exercise Physiologist at BIDMC's Tanger Be Well Center.
 He holds a BS in Kinesiology from UMASS Amherst and is a Certified Strength and Conditioning Specialist through the National Strength and Conditioning Association.

-Above content provided by Beth Israel Deaconess Medical Center.
+Above content provided by the Weight Loss Surgery Center at Beth Israel Deaconess Medical Center.
 For advice about your medical care, consult your doctor.

 Posted October 2013